4d-for-ios-sdk/Mobile-Device-Management-Protocol-Reference/markdown/3-MDM_Protocol/3-MDM_Protocol.md

 On iOS 10.3 and later, supported Software Update commands require supervision but not DEP enrollment.
 If there is a passcode on the device, a user must enter it to start a software update.
 Prior to iOS 10.3, the supervised devices need to be DEP-enrolled and have no passcode.

+On Shared iPad devices, these update commands are not available when any user is logged in.

 The MDM server must have the App Installation right to perform these commands.

 #### ScheduleOSUpdate

+`ScheduleOSUpdate` requests that the device update its OS.
+This command overrides the `forceDelayedSoftwareUpdates` restrictions for the user.

 |Key|Type|Content|